THROTTLE INTERFACE MODULE (TIM) - Introduction

 (ii) Stab trim wheel motor and logic;

-An oddity is a single green push-in LED light.
-This light is located on the opposite side of the module directly below the straight-through cables and their connectors.
+he An oddity is a single green push-in LED light located on the opposite side of the module directly below the straight-through cables and their D-sub connectors.
 If this button is released (light extinguished) the power to the trim wheels is disengaged (relay on/off).
-This oddity, although unrealistic, allows the trim wheel to be silenced so that family members are not disturbed, when flying at night, by the noisy rotation of the trim wheels.
+This functionality, although unrealistic, allows the trim wheel to be silenced so that family members are not disturbed, when flying at night, by the noisy rotation of the trim wheels.

 LEFT: Accessory gauges on TIM: Hobbs meter, amperage and voltage gauges (click to enlarge).

-Located on the upper lid of the TIM are a number of accessory gauges.
+Located on the upper lid of TIM are a number of accessory gauges.
 These include a Hobbs meter, a digital clock, and four voltage/amperage gauges.
-The Hobbs records the amount of time that the module has had power connected to it while the other four gauges monitor 5 and 12 Volt amperage draw.
+The Hobbs records the amount of time that the module has had power connected to it, while the other four gauges monitor 5 and 12-Volt amperage draw.
 A digital clock completes the accessory gauge array.

-The TIM requires 5 and 12 volts to operate.
-The TIM is not connected to the Power Supply Rack (PSR) as I wanted the system to be completely standalone.
+TIM requires 5 and 12 volts to operate.
+TIM is not connected to the Power Supply Rack (PSR) as I wanted the system to be completely standalone.

-The TIM accommodates two standard 12 volt power supplies.
-One supply is dedicated to provide power to the autothrottle motors while the second 12 volt unit provides power for other throttle components, such as the movement of the speedbrake, stab trim wheels and trim tabs, parking brake light, cooling fans, LEDS, ancillary volt and amp gauges, and the brake mechanism.
-The 5 volt power supply is a small 'mini' supply which is dedicated to powering the Belkin powered hub from which the various components connect to.
+As such, the module contains two standard 12-Volt power supplies.
+One supply is dedicated to provide power to the autothrottle motors while the second 12-Volt unit provides power for other throttle components, such as the movement of the speedbrake, stab trim wheels and trim tabs, parking brake light, cooling fans, LEDS, ancillary voltage and amperage gauges, and the parking brake actuator.
+The 5-Volt power supply is a small 'mini' supply which is dedicated to powering the Belkin hub.

 Location of TIM